dominiclizarraga/dominiclizarraga.github.io/_posts/2024-02-17-write-the-opposite-to-test-your-methods.md

 ---
-title: What's the difference behing button_to link_to form_with
+title: Write the opposite to test your methods
 categories: blog
 layout: post
 ---